How to Choose Your First Visual Novel

 Recommended starting points by genre

-For romance, Katawa Shoujo is free, well-written, and has clear route structure.
+For romance, Katawa Shoujo is free, well-written, and has clear story structure.
 For mystery and suspense, The House in Fata Morgana offers exceptional storytelling with a gothic atmosphere.
-For comedy and slice-of-life, Clannad is a classic that balances humor with emotional depth across its routes.
+For comedy and slice-of-life, Clannad is a classic that balances humor with emotional depth across its stories.

 For horror, Doki Doki Literature Club is a short, free experience that uses visual novel conventions to deliver genuine surprise.
 For sci-fi, Steins;Gate is widely considered one of the best visual novels ever made, though its length is a bigger commitment.